 Yes it does.
-The formal application deadline is 12:00 (noon) on 25th January 2018, but you do not have to have submitted your application in order to invite your referees.
+We use the late January deadline, but you do not have to have submitted your application in order to invite your referees.
 As soon as you have completed your name, programme of study, the date by which you would like references received, and registered your referees on the application form, an automatic request for references will be sent to your referees by the system.

 Can I apply for more than one programme of study and do I have to pay?